Rainwater Catchment Systems - frequently asked questions

 - You may find this Calculator Tool (external link) useful in thinking about how big of a tank you need.

-And remember, you may be eligible for a rebate (external link) to cover some or all of your installation costs.
-To learn about incentives other jurisdictions in the Puget Sound region offer, look here (external link).
+And remember, you may be eligible for financial and/or technical resources to help install a rainwater catchment system.
+Learn more about incentives throughout the Puget Sound region here (external link).